tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/动态与公告/产品动态_intl_en.md

 </thead>
 <tbody><tr>
 <td>Released new models.</td>
-<td>Released the I3 model in the Beijing, Shanghai, and Guangzhou regions.
-This model is a CVM allowlist model, and you can purchase it only if you are in the I3 allowlist.</td>
+<td>Released the I3 model in Beijing, Shanghai, and Guangzhou regions.
+This model is included in the CVM allowlist, and you can purchase it only if you are in the I3 allowlist.</td>
 <td>2019-03</td>
 <td>-</td>
 </tr>